Anthony Sherman: Arizona Cardinals

-Sherman was selected by the Arizona Cardinals in the fifth round, 136th overall, of the 2011 NFL draft.
-In his rookie season, he had eight receptions for 72 yards.
-In the 2012 season, he had five receptions for 39 yards.
+Sherman was selected by the Arizona Cardinals in the fifth round (136th overall) of the 2011 NFL draft.
+As a rookie, he had eight receptions for 72 yards.

+In the 2012 season, Sherman had five receptions for 39 yards.

 Kansas City Chiefs

 Sherman was traded to the Kansas City Chiefs on May 1, 2013, in exchange for cornerback Javier Arenas.

 On October 27, 2013, Sherman caught a touchdown pass from Alex Smith against the Cleveland Browns.
 Overall, he finished the 2013 season with 18 receptions for 155 yards and a touchdown.
-In the Wild Card Round against the Indianapolis Colts, he recorded a five-yard receiving touchdown in the 45–44 loss.
+During the Wild Card Round against the Indianapolis Colts, Sherman recorded a five-yard receiving touchdown in the narrow 45–44 loss.

 Sherman signed a contract extension with the Chiefs on November 5, 2014.
 Overall, he finished the 2014 season with 10 receptions for 71 yards and a touchdown.

-In the 2015 season, he only had four receptions for 34 yards but did appear in all 16 games.
+In the 2015 season, Sherman only had four receptions for 34 yards but did appear in all 16 games.

 In the 2016 season, Sherman appeared in all 16 games, of which he started three.
-He totaled four receptions for 11 yards.
+Sherman totaled four receptions for 11 yards.

 On September 17, 2017, in Week 2 against the Philadelphia Eagles, he recovered a fumble on a Darren Sproles punt return.
 In the last week of the 2017 season, Sherman scored his first rushing touchdown of his NFL career.
-He scored up the middle against the Denver Broncos on a 14-carry, 40-yard performance.
+Sherman scored up the middle against the Denver Broncos on a 14-carry, 40-yard performance.
 Overall, he finished the 2017 season with six receptions for 40 yards in addition to the 14 carries for 40 yards.

 On March 12, 2018, Sherman signed a one-year contract extension with the Chiefs.
 In the Chiefs' 2018 season opener against the Los Angeles Chargers, he recorded a 36-yard receiving touchdown in the 38–28 victory.

-On March 22, 2019, Sherman signed a one-year $1.02 million contract extension with the Chiefs, and won an NFL championship in Super Bowl LIV with the team.
+On March 22, 2019, Sherman signed a one-year $1.02 million contract extension with the Chiefs, and won Super Bowl LIV with the team.

 On April 6, 2020, Sherman signed a one-year contract with the Chiefs.
 Following the release of long-time Chiefs punter Dustin Colquitt in the 2020 offseason, Sherman became tied with Travis Kelce and Eric Fisher as the longest tenured members of the Chiefs.
 On October 13, 2020, he was placed on the reserve/COVID-19 list after being exposed to someone who tested positive for COVID-19.
-He would eventually test positive himself.
+Sherman would eventually test positive himself.
 He was activated on November 4.

+Retirement

 Sherman announced his retirement on March 4, 2021.